Best Practices for Spatial Data Dictionary Versioning Jump to heading

-Establish a Deterministic Schema Registry Jump to heading
+Step 1: Establish a deterministic schema registry Jump to heading

-Major versions indicate breaking changes such as CRS transformations, geometry type alterations, or mandatory field removals.
+Major versions indicate breaking changes such as CRS transformations, geometry-type alterations, or mandatory-field removals.
 Minor versions introduce additive attributes or extended enumerations.
 Patch versions correct typographical errors or update precision tolerances without altering downstream ETL logic.
-Maintain the registry in a centralized repository with immutable snapshots.
-Each schema file must include a version string, effective_date, and deprecation_policy block to automate lifecycle management.
+Maintain the registry as immutable snapshots: each manifest carries a version string, effective_date, and a deprecation_policy block so lifecycle management is fully declarative.

 version: "2.1.0"